Course: CISA Certification – Certified Information Systems Auditor

-Our CISA course is an intense, comprehensive and exam focused training course.
-With experience of delivering more than 120+ CISA training in the United Kingdom and Europe, the Net Security CISA training material has been developed in house with the priority of ensuring our CISA delegates pass the ISACA CISA® Exam.
-The training methodology focuses on understanding the CISA IS auditing concepts and the practicing of ISACA released question banks.
-Over the last few years, CISA holders have been in huge demand with renowned accountings firms, global banks, advisory, assurance, and internal audit departments.
+Our CISA Exam prep course is an intense, very competitive and exam focused course.
+With our experience of delivering more than 150+ CISA events in Europe and around the world and training more than 1200+ CISA delegates, our CISA course material has been developed in house with the priority of ensuring CISA delegates pass the ISACA CISA Exam.
+The ISACA’s Official Review Manual and Question, Answer and Explanation Supplements will ALSO be provided on attendance.
+The training methodology used, focuses on understanding the Core IS auditing concepts and practicing large number of ISACA released question banks from the last three years.
+CISA Certification holders are in huge demand with renowned accountings firms, global banks, advisory, assurance, and internal audit departments.

-The Net Security CISA manual covers all exam-relevant concepts, case studies, Q&A’s across CISA five domains.
-In addition, the Trainer shares key CISA supporting material like relevant CISA notes, question banks, CISA glossary, videos, revision documents and exam tips directly from ISACA.
+CThe Net Security CISA manual covers all exam-relevant concepts, case studies, Q&A’s across CISA five domains.
+Further, the Trainer shares the key CISA supporting material like relevant CISA notes, question banks, CISA glossary, videos, revision documents, exam tips, and CISA mind maps during the course.

 Provide audit services in accordance with IT audit standards to assist the organization in protecting and controlling information systems.